DarioCattelan/DarioCattelan.github.io/content/Races/Axiomatics/Elves.md

 The High Tari (tah-REE) serves as the speaker of the Majilis, head of state, and high consul.
 It is only ever filled by [[Elenwe The Farmer]].
 The station carries power of veto, can assign and revoke time on the floor, and enforces decorum in the Majilis.

 #### Projidi
-The Projidi (pro-GEE-dee) are the eldest members of the [[Rasul clan]] who serve as [[The Heralds]] of [[Elenwe The Farmer]].
+The Projidi (pro-GEE-dee) are the eldest members of the [[Rasul clan]] and serve as [[The Heralds]] of [[Elenwe The Farmer]].
 The Projidi hold 65 or the 128 seats of the Majilis, giving them a majority on any vote, and requiring at least one Projidi to support any law being passed.
 The members of the Projidi are often divided on the political spectrum, and Projidi votes are hard to predict.

 #### Jidi
 The Jidi (GEE-dee) are elected from elves who are at least great-great grandparents and members of land owning elvish clans.
 The Jidi hold 40 of the 128 seats of the Majilis, a large minority, and are an important political force for any action that requires bi-partisan involvement.
 The Jidi are traditionally socially conservative.